dpopkov/sprngsecurity/README.md

 * Add class ProjectConfig extends WebSecurityConfigurerAdapter
 * Define beans for UserDetailsService and PasswordEncoder.
 * Add main page and controller.
+* Add ProductController with a form containing POST action.
+* Add CSRF token to the request done through the form.

 [TOC](#spring-security)